gear-tech/gear/README.md

 Go to https://docs.gear.rs to dive into the documentation on Gear crates.

-# ⚙️About: what does Gear do?
+# What does Gear do?

 <p align="center">
 <img src="images/rust.png" height="64"><br>Gear provides the easiest and most cost-effective way <br>to run WebAssembly programs (smart-contracts) compiled from <br>many popular languages, such as Rust, C/C++ and more.